Last Updated on October 5, 2025 by Kayla

 CGM, or continuous glucose monitoring, is an effective, data-driven tool that can help identify patterns in your metabolism and reveal insights about how various foods impact your blood sugar levels.
 CGM provides flexibility to enjoy foods you love without being overly restrictive.

-Read on to learn more about CGM for weight loss, including the benefits, drawbacks, and whether CGM is right for you.
+Keeping reading to learn more about CGM for weight loss, including the benefits, drawbacks, and whether CGM is right for you.

 What is CGM?

 CGM stands for “continuous glucose monitoring.”
-Originally designed to help people with diabetes monitor their blood sugar levels, CGM allows you to view glucose readings in real-time – without the need for finger pricks.
+Originally designed to help people with diabetes monitor their blood sugar levels, CGM allows you to view glucose readings in real-time—without the need for finger pricks.

 How does CGM work?